Mehul-Mridul/Mental_Healthcare/README.md

 ## Website: https://mental-healthcare.vercel.app/

 ## Overview
 Our project is an interactive web application designed to promote mental well-being through various engaging and informative features.
 It provides users with a supportive chatbot for casual conversations, statistical insights into mental health disorders, guidance on nutrition and exercise for mental wellness, and entertaining games to uplift mood.Through a mix of informative resources, engaging activities, and helpful tools, this platform encourages users to prioritize their mental health in a fun and accessible way.
+It provides a way to regain your lost mental health with different approches.

 ## Preview
 <img width="1511" alt="image" src="https://github.com/user-attachments/assets/5fc99cca-bffc-4891-816c-af1f4aa28fe6" />